• Skip to primary navigation

 This is not the only feature promised by the CEO of Twitter.
 In addition, Twitter will allow users to publish longer tweets to favor long-form content, let users boost their replies on top of tweets, and use NFTs as profile pictures, thanks to Twitter’s BLUE subscription.

-Filed Under: Social Networks Tagged With: Elon Musk, Twitter, Twitter Blue
+Filed Under: Social Networks Tagged With: Elon Musk, news, Twitter, Twitter Blue

 Related Stories